EVOLUTION DAY: EVOLUTION EVOLVES - EVOLUTION 1.0 TO 2.0?

 In October 2020 the Nobel Prize For Chemistry was awarded to Professors’ Jennifer Doudna and Jacqueline Charpentier for their development of CRISPR/Cas9 genetic scissors.
 CRISPR allows researchers to make precise changes to the DNA of living things and potentially transcend evolution by natural selection leapfrogging that blind watchmaker evolutionary mode.

-We know our selective breeding of animals and plants has yielded huge results over hundreds of years.
+We know our selective breeding of animals and plants has yielded huge results over hundreds of years as recently discussed in evolutionary biologist Beth Shapiro’s “Life As We Made It” book.
 CRISPR technology allows us to try more targeted adjustments of genetic material to improve progress in medicine, senescence, catalysis, food production and many other fields.
 It.
 However genetic engineering must necessarily wrestle with many equity, equality and other ethical considerations (as is the case in much cross-disciplinary work today) particularly if used in humans - we certainly don’t want to repeat the errors in practice and thinking of (Darwin’s cousin) Francis Galton-inspired eugenics movement but we may want to reduce the gene load of certain inherited conditions.
 Nobel laureate Doudna’s own book itself contains cautionary notes about the possible misuse of the technology.
-Maybe we can learn from, and speed up the formation of, some of the regulatory frameworks and protections that are being developed to control the excesses of monopoly social media empires.
+Maybe we can learn from, and speed up the formation of, some of the regulatory frameworks and protections that are being developed to control the excesses of data and social media empires.

 The 2020 Nobel Prize for Chemistry award now brings closer to 60 the number of women who have won a Nobel Prize.
 Whilst an improvement it is still a glaring signal that equality of capability is not yet translating to equality of opportunity in gender and may other dimensions of our diverse society.
 What a waste of talent that detracts from our delivered vs potential STEAM-powered frontier!
 In our own small way we hope to improve this situation with our donations to www.roomtoread.org that your purchases help enable.